Asbestos-Containing Dryer Felts Cause Mesothelioma

 Defendant Maintains Products Were Safe, Evidence at Trial Showed Otherwise

 By 1968, it had long been firmly established in medicine and science that asbestos dust caused asbestosis, pleural disease, lung cancer, and mesothelioma.
-Yet, Scapa Dryer Fabrics, Inc. supplied their defective asbestos containing fabrics without any testing or warnings.
-Plaintiffs demonstrated that asbestos dust from defendant’s product contributed to cause Mr. Barabin’s mesothelioma.
+Yet, Scapa Dryer Fabrics, Inc. supplied their defective asbestos-containing fabrics without any testing or warnings.
+Plaintiffs demonstrated that asbestos dust from defendant’s product contributed to causing Mr. Barabin’s mesothelioma.

-“When Henry Barabin was working around this deadly material, he had no idea that it could one day cause him to develop a fatal cancer.
-The jury appreciated that wet or dry, new or used, resin treated or not, open or closed weave, that the dryer fabrics released asbestos dust, which contributed to the total significant identified dose of asbestos that Mr. Barabin breathed, causing his mesothelioma and premature death.” said James P. Nevin, counsel for the Barabins.
+“When Henry Barabin was working around this deadly material, he had no idea that it could one day cause him to develop fatal cancer.
+The jury appreciated that wet or dry, new or used, resin-treated or not, open or closed weave, that the dryer fabrics released asbestos dust, which contributed to the total significant identified dose of asbestos that Mr. Barabin breathed, causing his mesothelioma and premature death,” said James P. Nevin, counsel for the Barabins.

 Defendant Scapa Dryer Fabrics, Inc. was represented by Lane Young and Christopher Collier of Hawkins & Parnell LLP, and Nicole MacKenzie of Williams Kastner LLP.